 You want to look at what percentage of the mediator’s professional practice is devoted towards mediation.
 If it is only 10%, then that might be a red flag indicating that they don’t focus on divorce mediation work.
 You also want to look at some of the professional associations that the mediator is affiliated with and consider whether or not they participate in continuing legal education with regards to parenting, co-parenting, asset division, child support and spousal support.

-For more information on Mediation vs. Hiring Separate Lawyers, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (508) 645-6374 today.
+For more information on Mediation vs. Hiring Separate Lawyers, a strategy session is your next best step.
+Get the information and legal answers you are seeking by calling (508) 795-1557 today.